-Being poor, at the mercy at the state for medical assistance, I have learned the past years in bondage to never think doctors fully esteem you as a valued member of society.
-I had already scheduled an appointment the following day with my back neurosurgeon at the Spine and Orthopedic Institute to ensure a MRI would be done.
-Instead of him, however, his PAC came in and ordered an MRI (thank God) and prescribed Mobic and pain cream.
+Being poor, at the mercy at the state for medical assistance, I have learned from the past to never think doctors fully esteem you as a valued member of society.
+Therefore, I had already scheduled an appointment for the following day with my back neurosurgeon at the Spine and Orthopedic Institute to ensure a MRI would be done.
+Instead of seeing him during the visit, his PAC came in and ordered an MRI (thank God) and prescribed Mobic and pain cream.
 Two weeks passed before my followup with the PAC, in that duration I heard nothing from no one.
 I returned and was told my MRI reveals “inflammation” and “little” change from an earlier test over a year ago.
-I asked the PAC point blank, “Is there any sign of nerve clumping or Arachnoiditis”.
-She says “No, I do not see any of that”.
+I asked the PAC point blank, “Is there any sign of nerve clumping or Arachnoiditis”?
+She said “No, I do not see any of that”.
 A TOTAL FABRICATION!!!
-My tag along sister and I did not know she was lying at the time– we were so happy, so relieved.
+My sister and I did not know she was lying at the time– we were so happy, so relieved.
 On to lunch we go!

 We went to a Chinese restaurant.
 Out of nowhere I felt uneasy.
 I said to my sister, something is wrong, something is not right.
 I told her the PAC acted funny somehow, hesitant.
 I decided I would go back and get the MRI report.
-I looked at the sheet and there it was…”nerve root clumping at l5-S1 level”.
+I looked at the sheet and there it was…”nerve root clumping at l5-S1 level” (click image from my MRI on the left to enlarge).
 Pain does not lie, but doctors, hospitals, nurses do to cover their lying hides.

-My neurosurgeon who had performed my craniotomy said my spinal tap was normal but the value on the CSF’s RBC count was “8”–indicative of a traumatic tap.
+My neurosurgeon said my spinal tap was normal but the value on the CSF’s RBC count was “8”–indicative of a very traumatic tap.
 Incredibly, the same neurosurgeon upon viewing the MRI called my condition “Arachnoiditis” listing it as “acute”.
 I do respect him for acknowledging it, –many doctors who know what it is refuse to do so.
-He immediately implemented Dr. Antonio Aldrete’s protocol of intravenous steroids, Clonidine, Amitriptyline, and Gabapentin after he reviewed the MRI with clumped nerve roots.
+He implemented Dr. Antonio Aldrete’s protocol of intravenous steroids, Clonidine, Amitriptyline, and Gabapentin after he reviewed the MRI with clumped nerve roots.
 I believe the blood patch procedure caused it; because of direct trauma to the spine from the repeated blows by the radiologist.
 The doctor at the place where MRI results where withheld– the Spine & Orthopedic Institute speculated the “inflammation” arrived from the two events together: spinal tap and blood patch.
-A plausible theory.
+A plausible, likely theory.
 However, the radiologist should had ceased after his first attempt failed to inject blood.
 The symptoms of Arachnoiditis came shortly after the blood patch procedure.

 In The Ruins